Makerspace-Antwerpen/esp32-klankentapper/documentation/hardware.md

 Process

-1. Secure the 4 standoffs onto the base plate (the 3 smaller holes).
+1. Secure the 3 standoffs onto the base plate (the 3 smaller holes).
-2. Secure the base plate into the junction box.
+2. Secure the base plate into the junction box by using the 4 M3x8 screws.

 ## Make the USB cable thicker